Nervous Night (album)

-Nervous Night is the second studio album by American rock band the Hooters, released in May 1985 by Columbia Records and on CBS Records in Europe.
-The album features two of the band's biggest and best-known hits, "And We Danced" and "Day by Day", as well as the minor hit, "All You Zombies", which was a rerecorded version of a single that had first been released in 1982.
+Nervous Night is the second studio album by American rock band the Hooters, released on 6 May 1985 by Columbia Records and on CBS Records in Europe.
+The album features two of the band's biggest and best-known hits, "And We Danced" and "Day by Day".
+It also includes the minor hit "All You Zombies", which was a rerecorded version of a single that had first been released in 1982.